Design a microservice-oriented application

 Event-Driven Architecture (EDA).

-You can also build microservices with many technologies and languages, such as ASP.NET Core Web APIs, NancyFx, ASP.NET Core SignalR (available with .NET Core 2), F#, Node.js, Python, Java, C++, GoLang, and more.
+You can also build microservices with many technologies and languages, such as ASP.NET Core Web APIs, NancyFx, ASP.NET Core SignalR (available with .NET Core 2 or later), F#, Node.js, Python, Java, C++, GoLang, and more.

 The important point is that no particular architecture pattern or style, nor any particular technology, is right for all situations.
 Figure 6-3 shows some approaches and technologies (although not in any particular order) that could be used in different microservices.